richardokonicha/Engagement-Pushbot/README.md

 - Round starts immediately after Drop Session ends.
 Only Members who joined the round can participate in that Round.

-- Claire generates a list of all RoundParticipant's social media links i.e  `https://Instagram.com/allparticipantsprofiles`; shuffles the list and sends list to all RoundParticipants with instructions.
+- Chukwudi generates a list of all RoundParticipant's social media links i.e  `https://Instagram.com/allparticipantsprofiles`; shuffles the list and sends list to all RoundParticipants with instructions.

 - RoundParticipants are required to goto the links provided, like and comment on the last social media post of every other RoundParticipant on the list distributed.